 - If your baby uses a pacifier and has had several ear infections, phase it out to prevent additional ear problems.

 - When your baby begins eating solid food, he's more likely to get a diaper rash.
 Help prevent this by changing his diaper often.

 - Help your baby avoid scratches by cutting his nails weekly.
 If he resists, wait until he's asleep to trim those tiny fingernails and toenails.

 - To save money, accept friends' hand-me-down baby clothes, and tell people what items you need when they want to give a baby gift.

 - Test out the new-parent social life by dining in family-friendly restaurants, having baby playdates with friends, or trying dinner-and-a-movie night at home.

 - Your baby will be mobile soon!
 For safety's sake, drop the crib mattress to the lowest level.
-Child proof your home: have baby locks on all cabinets, and remove dangling cords and plug outlets.
+Child proof your home: have baby locks on all cabinets, remove dangling cords, and use plug protectors in electrical outlets.
 Also, keep bathroom and bedroom doors closed, and make sure you lock up all cleaning products.